Updated: November 7, 2025

 Best General Liability Insurance Companies in Louisiana

-The Hartford tops our rankings for general liability insurance in Louisiana, delivering affordable rates and reliable service.
-NEXT and Simply Business also excel with strong customer support.
+The Hartford ranks first for general liability insurance in Louisiana, offering low rates and dependable service.
+NEXT and Simply Business also perform well, known for their strong customer support.

 The Hartford4.56$96